animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

 For many applications, a basic connection to a Apache Geode data grid using default values is sufficient.
-Spring Data for Apache Geode’s `<datasource>` tag provides a simple way to access data.
+Spring Data for GemFire's `<datasource>` tag provides a simple way to access data.
 The data source creates a `ClientCache` and connection `Pool`.
 In addition, it queries the cluster servers for all existing root Regions and creates an (empty)